Kelley Washington: Philadelphia Eagles

 Washington was signed by the Philadelphia Eagles on July 31, 2010.
 Washington was released by the Eagles on September 5, 2010, after failing to make the 53-man roster.

 San Diego Chargers

 The San Diego Chargers signed Washington to a short-term contract on November 4, 2010.
-He had 13 catches for 173 yards and a touchdown against his former team, the Cincinnati Bengals.
+He had 13 catches for 173 yards and a touchdown in the 2010 season.
+His lone touchdown came in Week 16 against the Bengals.